imkleats/neo4j-graphql-deepauth/README.md

 # neo4j-graphql-deepauth
 Directive-based support for fine-grained access control in `neo4j-graphql-js` GraphQL endpoints (i.e. GRANDstack apps).
 Also enables support in any non-`neo4j-graphql-js` GraphQL endpoint that exposes a `filter` field argument with nested relational filtering.

-## Breaking Changes from the v0.1.0-alpha
-In order to reinforce that the `path` argument should be the string representation of a valid `_<Type>Filter` Input corresponding to the ObjectType Definition on which the directive is being applied, the `path` string is no longer wrapped with brackets while processing directive arguments and applying the authorization path to the `filter`.
-Users upgrading from v0.0.1-alpha should wrap the inner contents of their `path` arguments in brackets as follows:

-`path: """ userId: "$user_id" """` would become `path: """{ userId: "$user_id" }"""`.

-Apologies for any inconvenience and contradicting a decision made earlier.

 ## Using the `neo4j-deepauth` package

 ### 1. Install package via NPM or Yarn